anonaddy/addy.io/source/faq.md

 I do have someone in place who can keep the service running in the event of me not being here.
 They are able to continue paying for the servers that host addy.io and the domains that it uses.
 All addy.io domains also always have over 5 years until they expire.

-They would make a Twitter announcement informing all users that they would be keeping the service running.
+They would make an X announcement informing all users that they would be keeping the service running.
 You would then be able to decide whether you'd like to continue using addy.io or start to update your email addresses.

 ## Is the application tested? {#is-the-appliction-tested}